BLACK BEARDED SAKI

 Black bearded sakis use both vocalizations and body language to communicate.

-Sound is a convenient way to keep in touch when the dense foliage often prevents monkeys from keeping an eye on one another.
-By making high-pitched whistles throughout the day, members remain in regular contact with their troop.
+Sound is a convenient way to keep in touch when dense foliage often prevents monkeys from keeping an eye on one another.
+By making high-pitched whistles throughout the day, members remain in regular contact with their fellow troop members.

-The full complexity of black bearded saki communication methods is not well understood yet.
+Even with this available knowledge, the full complexities of black bearded saki communication methods are not yet well understood.

 Reproduction and Family

-Little is known about the reproductive habits of black bearded sakis.
-Though they live in groups with multiple males and females, some research suggests that this species may form monogamous partnerships.
+Little information is available about the reproductive habits of black bearded sakis.
+Although they live in groups with multiple males and females, some observations suggest that individuals may form temporary pair associations.
+When sexually receptive, females may present their rumps to males, lying in front of them with the tail raised.
+Before mating, males may sniff or lick her genitalia.

 Ecological Role